thdoan/unobscure-text/README.md

 ## Requirements

-Modern browsers, and IE 9 and above.
+- Modern browsers, and IE 9 and above.
+- jQuery 2.x and below.
+If you need to use jQuery 3.x, then I recommend the [jq-clipthru plugin](https://github.com/salsita/jq-clipthru) instead.

 ## Installation